All Episodes

 We're going to build another light rail line in San Diego.

-Salt Lake City is going to get more mass transit.
+Or Salt Lake City is going to get more mass transit.

-We're going to have a vegetative roof on the Target Center in Minneapolis.
+We're going to have a vegetative roof on the target center in Minneapolis.

 Those are going to be public investments.